JupiterOne-Archives/docs-old/guides/creating-relationships-between-entities-you-own-and-entities-you-do-not.md

 if subgraph 1 owns entity A, it means that entity A is in subgraph 1.
 Ownership is important because it is how J1 understands the state of everything.

-When interacting with entities that are owned by various sources, you must be specific in your interactions so the end graph is how you expect it to look.
+When interacting with assets that are owned by various sources, you must be specific in your interactions so the resulting graph is how you expect it to look.

 Try this query: